fastpix-gopi/Android-Uploads-SDK-with-GCP/README.md

-# 📦 FastPixUploader SDK (Android)
+# FastPixUploader SDK (Android)

 The **FastPixUploader SDK** is a robust Android library designed for chunked file uploads using signed URLs.
 It simplifies large file uploads by splitting files into smaller chunks, ensuring smooth and reliable transfers with built-in retry and progress tracking mechanisms.

 ---

-## 🚀 Features
+## Features:

 - Chunked uploads for large files
 - Resumable uploads